-One day, Lynchburg College grounds employee Tim Mason was headed to lunch at Drysdale Student Center.
+One day, University of Lynchburg grounds employee Tim Mason was headed to lunch at Drysdale Student Center.
 As a volunteer leader and participant with Lynchburg’s Outdoor Leadership Program, he and program coordinator Peter Berry had been thinking about alternative locations for rappelling.

 The program had been using Wake Field House, which could be crowded and noisy, with weightlifting and music playing.
 As Berry put it, “that’s not really conducive for trying to educate someone on some very technical skills while hanging on a rope.”